 Helping Students Renew Their Self-Confidence

 Ever since she was a child, Virginia Dukelow Wilson always wanted to be a teacher.
 She would often play school with her seven younger siblings, and when they were unavailable she would line up her dolls and stuffed toys and pretend they were students.
-She also was given the task as a Primary graduate at church to teach the nursery class.
-Wilson has never stopped since.
+She was also given the task as a Primary graduate at church to teach the nursery class.
+Wilson hasn't stopped since.

 “I consider teaching my God-given talent and still love it.
 ‘Give me your hardest class,’” Wilson said.